Western Expansion for Kids - Wagon Trains

 What was a wagon train?
-A wagon train was a group of covered wagons that traveled together, headed west, in a straight line.
+A wagon train was a group of covered wagons that traveled together, headed west.
 There was a wagon master, called a captain, who was in charge.
 At night, the captain would direct the wagons to form a circle for protection from bandits and other dangers.

 How did you find a wagon train to join?
 Most wagon trains left from Missouri or Iowa.
 Wagon trains were businesses.
 They took reservations.
 People booked passage, but had to purchase their own supplies including oxen and wagons.
 Some wagon trains were organized by people from the same town or area.